 Looking for a tough-as-nails platformer and rogue-like that also rewards you for each small success?
 Then you have to check out Dead Cells.
 This fast-paced game tasks you with exploring levels and fighting vicious enemies to escape a ‘cursed’ island.
 While the setup isn’t much different from Dead Cells‘ peers, the game’s highly responsive controls take the combat to a new level.

 You’ll also come to appreciate the many special abilities your character can acquire across multiple runs.
 They feel powerful despite the fact that you are, in fact, almost constantly at risk of dying if you slip up.
-This high-risk, high-reward gameplay creates wonderful tensions and will make you crave just one more run.
+This high-risk, high-reward gameplay ofcreates wonderful tensions and will make you crave just one more run.

 One of the most-acclaimed narrative-focused games of all time, Kentucky Route Zero finally made its way to the PS4 in early 2020.
 Set beneath Kentucky in a secret tunnel system, the game stars a truck driver and is heavily centered on dialogue and atmosphere rather than a traditional challenge.

-It’s set over five acts, the last of which released simultaneously with the TV Edition that made its way to consoles, and it’s an emotional and gripping ride from start to finish.
+is set over five acts, the last of which released simultaneously with the TV Edition that made its way to consoles, and it’s an emotional and gripping ride from start to finish.
 The game’s simple but distinct visual style serves its themes well, resembling a watercolor painting that has been made with sharp, somewhat drastic lines.

 The Witness, the long-anticipated follow-up to Jonathan Blow’s 2008 breakout indie platformer Braid, is a beautiful, sedate, first-person exploration puzzler in the vein of Myst.
-Much like that ’90s classic, you are dropped on a mysterious island with little to no context and tasked with solving a series of puzzles, which in turn allows to you explore more and uncover the island’s secrets.
+Much like that ’90s classic, you are dropped on a mysterious island with little-to-no context and tasked with solving a series of puzzles, which in turn allows you to explore more and uncover the island’s secrets.